CarouselDancing/vive-sync-client/README.md

 You can move into the direction of your orientation using the right tackpad and rotate using the left track pad.

 Pressing the left or right menu button opens a menu.
-The menu contains buttons to interact with the agent (Toggle Follower), set the height of the avatar and return to the main scene.
+The menu contains buttons to interact with the agent, set the height of the avatar and return to the main scene.

+You can interact with an agent by getting close enough so that an outline appears.
+To initiate interaction you need to press on "Toggle Follower".

+This connects the agent with you so it will try to stay in front of you using dance motion.
+In this mode you can change the dance style and activate a mirror mode for the upper body.
+It is also possible to hold hands with the agent by pressing the grip buttons.
+The hands of the agent should automatically move towards your hands.